 In order to slow down, know that these feelings may come up and do not let them get in the way of your rest periods.

 3. “Sleep is a waste of time.”
-I hope I have explained in the section above why this is incorrect.
+We have explained in the section above why this is incorrect.
 Plenty of sleep is an absolute necessity.

 4. “I could sleep for days and sleeping more doesn't make me feel better, so why bother.”
 Most likely your body chemistry is out of balance.
 Correction may be simple, but usually it is not.
-It often requires a nutritional balancing program for a year or perhaps several years.
+It often requires a development program for a year or perhaps several years.

 Ninety percent of people have exhausted adrenal glands, and many have sluggish thyroid gland activity.
 These can make one very tired.
-The answer is not to take replacement thyroid hormones, but to rebuild the glands with a nutritional balancing program.
+The answer is not to take replacement thyroid hormones, but to rebuild the glands with a development program.
 Not sleeping enough only makes the problem worse.

 5. “I don’t want to miss my favorite television programs, movies, and parties.”
 It is possible to leave parties early, schedule parties and movies earlier, and record late television programs and watch them the next day.

 6. “I can't go to sleep earlier.
 If I do, I'll be up at 3 AM”.
 This is a common excuse.
 The section below regarding sleep difficulties may be helpful.